openfisca/openfisca-doc/en/install.md

 # Install

+The supported operating systems are GNU/Linux distributions (in particular Debian and Ubuntu), Mac OS X and Microsoft Windows.

+Other OS should work if they can execute Python and NumPy.

 ## What to install?

 Depending on your usage you'll want to install some parts of OpenFisca, or none: